cncjs/cncjs/README.md

     $ cnc --allow-remote-access
 ```

-Instead of passing command line options, you can create a `~/.cncrc` file that contains the following configuration in JSON format:
+Instead of passing command line options for `--watch-directory` and `--allow-remote-access`, you can create a `~/.cncrc` file that contains the following configuration in JSON format:
 ```json
 {
     "watchDirectory": "/path/to/dir",